jfallmann/diffTF_Fork/docs/chapter1.rst

 Run your own analysis
 ============================================================

-Running your own analysis is almost as easy as running the example analysis.
+Running your own analysis is almost as easy as running the example analysis (see section :ref:`exampleDataset`).
 Carefully read and follow the following steps and notes:

 1. Copy the files ``config.json`` and ``startAnalysis.sh`` to a directory of your choice.
 2. Modify the file ``config.json`` accordingly.
 For example, we strongly recommend running the analysis for all TF instead of just 50 as for the example analysis.
 For this, simply change the parameter “TFs” to “all”.
 See Section :ref:`configurationFile` for details about the meaning of the parameters.
 Do not delete or rename any parameters or sections.